Higher EducationFebruary 2021

 Each year, SVEC’s efforts include sponsorship of and participation in local events and making financial contributions to a long list of nonprofit organizations that serve the residents of the Suwannee Valley.
 SVEC employees also proudly demonstrate their care for the welfare of the community by participating in volunteer service projects and by donating money to benefit people in need.

-“As a local consumer-owned cooperative, one of our core principles is concern for the community,” SVEC Executive Vice President/CEO Mike McWaters says.
+“As a local consumer-owned cooperative, one of our core principles is a concern for the community,” SVEC Executive Vice President/CEO Mike McWaters says.
 “We continually seek to engage in actions that enhance the quality of life in our four counties.”

 The development and aspirations of the area’s young people have been a particular point of emphasis in SVEC’s communitywide efforts through Operation Round Up, youth tours of the state and national capitals, its college scholarship program, and sponsorship of numerous youth organizations and activities.